Clockknight/Clockknight.github.io/homebrew/Druid_Groves.md

 The Druid can spend any amount of Hit Dice during a Short rest to replenish one Phytoblossom per Dice spent.

+This can be done during Wild Shape or outside of it.

 ***